-When applying for a cabin crew job, your CV is one of the most important factors in determining whether or not you will progress to the next stage of the application process.
+Your CV plays a vital role in deciding whether or not you’ll move forward to the next stage of the cabin crew job application process.
 With so much competition for these roles, it’s crucial that your CV stands out and presents you in the best possible light.
 In this article, we will provide tips on how to write a winning cabin crew CV, as well as a sample resume for reference.

 What is a CV?

-A Curriculum Vitae (CV), also known as a resume, provides details on the applicant’s previous education, jobs, and experiences that are relevant to the job they are applying for.
+A document known as Curriculum Vitae (CV) or resume showcases an applicant’s relevant experiences, previous education, and jobs that align with the job they intend to apply for.
 The CV is the first stage recruiters use to screen and select applicants, and often the only thing they have to go off when deciding who to invite to the next stage.
 With recruiters spending on average only 20 seconds looking at a CV, it’s crucial that your CV is presented well and clearly communicates your qualifications and suitability for the role.

 The visual presentation of your CV

-- Use an easy-to-read font such as Times New Roman or Arial.
+- Firstly, opt for a font that is easy to read, such as Times New Roman or Arial.

 - Use a CV template to help you structure your CV and make it look professional.
 There are many free templates available online, such as on Canva or in Microsoft Word.